Do the Digit Insurance

 7. Do Some Follow-Up Exercises: After releasing your body, practice some of the follow-up poses.

-What Are the Precautions and Contraindications of Kurmasana?
+What are the Precautions and Contraindications of Kurmasana?

-As you know the steps to perform the kurmasana, here are some safety precautions and contraindications you should adhere to while doing this posture:
+As you know the steps to perform the Kurmasana, here are some safety precautions and contraindications you should adhere to while doing this posture:

 • When you are in the posture and experience extensive pain, gradually release and return to the first position.